Honor 50 Phone Review

 Honor 50 Audio

-If you want to as for your audio well it is just a mono speaker output sadly here on the honor 50 there are no stereo speakers set up.
+audio well it is just a mono speaker output sadly here on the honor 50 there are no stereo speakers.
 Exactly burst your eardrums on that top volume that’s for sure, but it’s loud enough to enjoy even with a reasonable bit of background clamor going on at least the clarity stays pretty strong even on that maxed-out volume as well.

 Honor 50 Camera